emanuelefaja/guide2life/start/introduction.md

 ## Open Source
 **All Guide2Life information and systems are freely available for anyone to use, modify, and distribute.**

+[Guide2Life is also version controlled.](https://guide2life.org) This means that every change, no matter how small, is logged.

+Text on a documentation-style website is the perfect format.
+Traditional media like YouTube videos, podcasts, books, or PDF reports only show the final product.
+Updating them with new evidence is often impractical, leading to outdated references.
+A documentation-style website allows for easy updates, ensuring the information remains accurate and current with the latest research.

+This is not to say that Guide2Life is a replacement for all other information sources.
+We provide recommended videos, podcasts, books, and blogs where you can explore topics further in a more engaging format.

 This approach encourages a collaborative environment where experts and enthusiasts from around the world contribute their knowledge and experiences, enriching the content and ensuring it remains up-to-date and relevant.

 ![](/open-source.webp)